sbb-design-systems/lyne-components/src/components/header/header/readme.md

 - the last item is not visible in breakpoints zero to small.

-To achieve this result, a `div` tag with a CSS class named `sbb-header-spacer` was added between the first and the second `sbb-header-action` item, then a class named `last-element` was added to the last one.
+To achieve this result, a `div` tag with a CSS class named `sbb-header-spacer` was added between the first and the second `sbb-header-button` item, then a class named `last-element` was added to the last one.
 Finally, the following custom CSS has been added(\*).
 The result can be seen in the home and home--logged-in stories.

 ```css